hyperdxio/hyperdx-js/packages/node-opentelemetry/README.md

 ### Troubleshooting

-If you are having trouble getting events to show up in HyperDX, you can enable verbose logging by setting the environment variable `DEBUG=hyperdx`.
+If you are having trouble getting events to show up in HyperDX, you can enable verbose logging by setting the environment variable `OTEL_LOG_LEVEL=debug`.
 This will print out additional debug logging to isolate any issues.

 If you're pointing to a self-hosted collector, ensure the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is set to the correct endpoint (ex. `http://localhost:4318`) and is reachable (ex. `curl http://localhost:4318/v1/traces` should return a HTTP 405).